-The site chosen for the new museum edifice used to be occupied by a demolished farm building, on the Kaskada pond.
-The design selected for realization was made by Wojciech Gęsiak, an architect from Radom.
-The construction works lasted from 1989 to 1992.
+The place chosen for the new museum building lies on the Kaskada pond, where an old outbuilding used to be.
+The project accepted for implementation was designed by Wojciech Gęsiak, architect from Radom.
+The construction lasted for three years, from 1989 to 1992.

 On the south, the vast two-story building closes the communication and landscape axis of the Centre of Polish Sculpture (CRP).
 The external form of the museum refers to palace architecture with its regular avant-corps, triangular gables and massive columns.
 The low mass does not disturb the harmonious coexistence of architecture and greenery.
 The interior of the largest exhibition edifice the Centre of Polish sculpture houses not only the Main Gallery, sometimes called ‘Monumental’, but also a smaller Chamber Gallery.
 The project was based on a clear separation of exhibition and storing functions, which were situated downstairs, from the specialist and research studios taking up the first floor.

 The main Gallery is obviously the most important room in the building – it is 675 m2 large, built on the floor-plan close to a square, with four mighty pillars supporting the heavy coffer ceiling.
 The brick walls and floor of wooden blocks give the interior a remarkable, original character.
 In the ceiling there are glazed skylights in the form a truncated pyramid, and in the southern wall narrow, vertical windows with tracery, overlooking the pond behind the museum.
 Both the skylights and the windows may be uncovered or covered depending on the arrangement requirements of the exhibitions.
 The gallery room is equipped with professional exhibition lighting.